 - The advanced text to speech engine is here to help you with listening to the translations.

 Crow Translation is an open source Linux translation software based on Google Translate.
 This tool is built with the C++ programming language.
 The desktop client for Linux is very lightweight and user-friendly.
 You can translate over a hundred languages with this powerful tool.

 This tool also has built-in Bing and Yandex translator APIs to connect to their machine translation database.
 Being the source code open, you can always customize and compile your version.

 - The user interface is very clean and beautiful, with a tabular format.

 - You can choose up to three languages as shortcut buttons for translating.

-- The source text pane and the translated text pane has individual text to speech buttons for listening.
+- The source text pane and the translated text pane have individual text-to-speech buttons for listening.

 13. Simple Translate